 William Henry Gates was born on Oct.
 28, 1955, in Seattle, Washington.
 As Microsoft’s chief founder, Bill Gates is one of the most influential and wealthy people in the world.
-The most recent estimate of his wealth was US $ 84.2 billion (Jan.
+The most recent estimate of his wealth was the US $ 84.2 billion (Jan.
 2017); this is equivalent to the combined GDP of several African economies.
 In recent years he has retired from full-time employment at Microsoft, and instead focused on working with his excellent “The Bill and Melinda Gates Foundation.”

 Bill Gates’ early life